thenewobjective/thenewobjective.github.io/_drafts/social-issues/a-laymans-view-of-covid.md

 commentThreadId: -1
 ---

-*With the deluge of information, both fact and fiction, surrounding the pandemic I've decided to consolidate and distill what is consistent with the reality of the situation as I see it.
-Note that I am not an expert in any field directly relevant to the topic.*
+*With the deluge of information both fact and fiction as well as the active censorship of people and ideas surrounding the pandemic I've decided to consolidate and distill what seem consistent with the reality of the situation as I see it.
+Note that I am not an expert in any field directly relevant to the topic.
+This is a living document I am using as a personal reference.
+Perhaps you'll find it informative as well.*

 * TOC
 {:toc}